We hope you’re all safe and well.

 We are always here to support our lash artists.
 We wanted to do something that will give you and your clients a little reassurance.
 After completing our COVID-19: Hygiene & Safety Course, you will receive a certificate!
 Make sure you display your certificate in your salon or beauty room and take pride in your achievement.
 If you’re a mobile artist, take it with you to client appointments.
 We’ll also provide you with a social graphic (a safety certified stamp) that you can post on your Instagram feed, demonstrating your achievement to your clients.

-We want you to feel as confident as possible on your return to lashing.
+We want you to feel as confident as possible.
 Our Nouveau Lashes trained artists get access to our Resource Centre, which provides refresher and skill boosting guides and videos.
-Be sure to revisit your training manuals to give you a confidence boost and keep an eye out for supporting content that will be sent out to you on email (make sure your contact preferences are up to date, so you don’t miss out!).
+Be sure to revisit your training manuals to give you a confidence boost and keep an eye out for supporting content that will be sent out to you on email (make sure your contact preferences are up to date, so you don’t miss out!
 If you feel a little overwhelmed (which is perfectly normal) don’t forget our online support forum where you can ask our trainers, support teams or thousands of other Nouveau Lashes artists for help and advice.
-We’re all in this together.

 Wearing PPE for long periods of the day may cause your skin to become dehydrated – spots and bumps may appear around your chin and mouth due to dampness that builds up underneath face masks.
 Ensure that you are drinking lots of water and stick to a nourishing skincare routine to avoid flareups.
 Don’t forget, find ways to relax and unwind during your first busy few weeks.